Transshipment Intelligence

 What Does Transshipment Mean for Trade Enforcement in 2025?

-Today’s enforcement environment demands more than traditional audits.
+Today’s enforcement environment demands more than traditional audits and must include rigorous transshipment risk management.
 Regulators are modernizing customs enforcement to ensure lawful trade, protect consumers, and defend American industry.
 Companies that lack visibility into their supply chains risk unknowingly facilitate unlawful imports – with steep financial, legal, and reputational consequences.
-In 2025, the U.S. Government has:
+In 2025, the U.S. Government has taken several measures to increase transshipment detection and tariff evasion detection:

 How Exiger Protects Supply Chains from Hidden Compliance Risks

-Exiger’s transshipment intelligence delivers regulator-grade visibility into global trade flows, helping companies meet the same standards used by enforcement agencies.
+The Exiger Transshipment Intelligence Solution delivers regulator-grade visibility into global trade flows, helping companies meet the same standards used by enforcement agencies.
 Our framework leverages billions of shipment records, entity resolution across hundreds of millions of organizations, and AI-powered anomaly detection to reconstruct trade routes at a granular, transaction-by-transaction level.
 By linking shipments to ultimate beneficial owners and detecting ties to state-owned enterprises, sanctioned parties, or forced labor risks, Exiger equips compliance and procurement teams with the intelligence they need to stay ahead of enforcement expectations.
-This enables corporations to identify illicit rerouting, suspicious ownership structures, and potential tariff or rule of origin violations with the same precision that informs government enforcement actions.
+This enables corporations to detect transshipment risks and identify illicit rerouting, suspicious ownership structures, and potential tariff evasion or rule of origin violations with the same precision that informs government enforcement actions.

-• Use the same intelligence and tools used by government regulators.
+• Use the same trade intelligence and tools used by government regulators.

 • Detect and mitigate illicit transshipment before it enters your supply chain.